sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 [adopted the Open ID Connect framework](https://www.linkedin.com/developers/news/featured-updates/openid-connect-authentication) for their authentication flow.
-Our team is investigating the implications of this change as it relates to authenticating towards Flex.
+Our team is investigating the implications of this change as it relates to authenticating towards Sharetribe.

-At the moment, you can use the guide below as an illustrative guide to integrating other non-OIDC authentication flows with Flex.
+At the moment, you can use the guide below as an illustrative guide to integrating other non-OIDC authentication flows with Sharetribe.
 However, we cannot guarantee that implementing this guide will result in a fully functional LinkedIn login flow.
 We will update the contents of this article as our investigation progresses.

 </warning>

 The main steps to take to achieve this are:

 1. Create a login app in Linkedin
-1. Configure a new identity provider and client in Flex Console
+1. Configure a new identity provider and client in Sharetribe Console
 1. Build LinkedIn auth flow in the template

 **If you are working with one of our legacy templates and are not sure